Wavelength Assignment in Hybrid Quantum-Classical Networks: Numerical Results

+Our numerical results indicate that the term in power 4 has little effect on our final results.

 In the following, our numerical results are presented.
-We have investigated the performance of proposed wavelength assignment methods in terms of key rate enhancement and optimality.
-Furthermore, the wavelength patterns obtained by this methods are examined.
+We investigate the performance of our proposed wavelength assignment methods in terms of their key rate enhancement and optimality.
+Furthermore, the wavelength patterns obtained by these schemes are examined.